ubernostrum/django-registration/docs/one-step-workflow.rst

 The one-step workflow
 =====================

-As an alternative to the :ref:`HMAC <hmac-workflow>` two-step (registration and activation) workflow, django-registration bundles a one-step registration workflow in ``django_registration.backends.one_step``.
+As an alternative to :ref:`the two-step (registration and activation) workflow <activation-workflow>`, django-registration bundles a one-step registration workflow in ``django_registration.backends.one_step``.
 This workflow consists of as few steps as possible:

 1. A user signs up by filling out a registration form.